Nopekick/huffman/README.md

 # Huffman Decoder

-## Important: this program is still a bit buggy on larger files
+## Important: this program is still a bit buggy on larger files, currently being fixed

 ## Descriptions of Huffman Encoding